 Summary: Losing access to important documents, presentations, and data can harm a company’s operations.
 There are techniques that can be followed to reduce the chances of losing critical data your company relies on.

 If you and your coworkers do a lot of work digitally, it would be tragic to suddenly lose access to your data.
 If a desk or chair breaks you can easily order a new one online and have it in your office by the end of the week.
 Without taking proper prevention methods, a loss of data might not be that easy to replace.
 Look into different data loss prevention techniques to keep your information secure.

 A simple way to prevent data loss is to work with reliable hardware.
 A construction worker would invest in high quality drills, hammers, and power tools to be able to work effectively.
 Someone who works in an emergency operations center design should also seek out tools that they can rely on to get the job done.
 Investing in computers, servers, and internet setups that are fast, robust, and reliable will reduce the likelihood of a component failing, resulting in data loss.

 If something does go wrong, you want to have a backup system in mind to help you get back on your feet.
 When working in an operations center, you will mainly be working on a computer.
 If that computer somehow falls apart, having backups of the data you had on said computer can help you greatly.
-Operations center designers like Constant Technologies, Inc. can help you set these up.
+Operations center designers can help you set these up.
 Keeping multiple backups in different kinds of formats, such as backup physical servers and cloud storage, will make it that much harder to lose access to all of the data the company has.